DLM-IBM/glossary/index.md

 {: #x2004267}

 A physical or logical component that can be provisioned or reserved for an application or service instance.
 Examples of resources include database, accounts, and processor, memory, and storage limits.

+### resource group
+{: #x2161955}

+The environment, and constraints, in which contained resource instances adhere to.
+A user can be associated with a resource group to enable collaboration.

 ### REST
 {: #x3220987}